You are using an outdated browser.

 Harris obviously deserves blame here, but it’s Biden who deserves the greater share.
 It was clear two years ago that voters had concluded that he was too old to serve a second term, but he stubbornly clung on.
 By the time he stepped aside—by most accounts thanks to the considerable effort of Democratic powerbrokers—it was too late.
 Harris was the only conceivable Democratic nominee.
 Given only 100 days to run a presidential campaign, she was dealt an extraordinarily bad hand.
 We will never know what would have happened if she had broken more strongly with Biden, but her status as his vice president made doing so extraordinarily difficult.
 By the time she became her party’s nominee, it was too late.
 The race’s stakes were fixed long ago: This was a referendum on a presidency that most voters rejected more than a year ago.

 But that may not matter.
-This election is a reminder of the Democratic Party’s weakness and the failure of its decade-long effort to convince voters that Donald Trump is a singular, existential threat to the country has failed and that it has failed catastrophically.
-Despite a failed presidency, a pandemic, an insurrection, and dozens of criminal charges, he is still seen as a credible and legitimate leader by tens of millions of voters.
+This election is a reminder of the Democratic Party’s weakness, and its decade-long effort to convince voters that Trump is a singular, existential threat to the country has failed catastrophically.
+Despite a disastrous presidency, a pandemic, an insurrection, and dozens of criminal charges, he is still seen as a credible and legitimate leader by more than 70 million voters.
 Defeating Trump and his political project will require more than centering Trump’s clear unfitness for office; Democrats have had four years to convince voters that they can offer a better alternative.
 They have failed in the effort.
 What’s more, they may be further away from success now than they were eight years ago.